“YOU ‘FINANCE’ everything you buy. You either pay interest to someone else or you give up interest you could have earned.”

 - gain a death benefit, additionally.

-When you keep growing your account by paying additional premiums, your cash value becomes not only a safe haven to store cash, but a dividend-producing asset that can grow faster than the interest on the loans you take against it!
+The reality is, when you keep growing your account by paying additional premiums, your cash value becomes not only a safe haven to store cash, but a dividend-producing asset that can grow faster than the interest on the loans you take against it!

 By NOT withdrawing money when you need a car or a new roof, but by taking policy loans instead, your cash value acts like a home you keep for a decade or more.
 It keeps growing while you can leverage against it safely, securely, and easily.
 Best yet, you can “earn back” the interest you pay – and then some!